-(2) Appraisals performed between March 2022 and December 2022.
+(2) Appraisals performed between March 2023 and December 2023.

-Some of the significant assumptions used by appraisers and the Valuation Team in valuing our portfolio as of December 31, 2022, include land values per farmable acre, market rental rates per farmable acre and the resulting net operating income ("NOI") at the property level, and capitalization rates, among others.
+Some of the significant assumptions used by appraisers and the Valuation Team in valuing our portfolio as of December 31, 2023, include land values per farmable acre, market rental rates per farmable acre and the resulting net operating income

+("NOI") at the property level, and capitalization rates, among others.
 These assumptions were applied on a farm-by-farm basis and were selected based on several factors, including comparable land sales, surveys of both existing and current market rates, discussions with other brokers and farmers, soil quality, size, location, and other factors deemed appropriate.
 A summary of these significant assumptions is provided in the following table:

-Appraisal Ass umptions Internal Valuation n Assumptions Range (Low - High) Weighted Average Range (Low - High) Weighted Average Land Value (per farmable acre) \$707 - \$123,280 \$34,921 \$5,512 - \$5,512 \$5,512 Market NOI (per farmable acre) \$25 - \$4,215 \$2,078 N/A N/A Market Capitalization Rate 3.75% - 10.50% 5.40% N/A N/A
+Appraisal Ass umptions Internal Valuation 1 Assumptions Range (Low - High) Weighted Average Range (Low - High) Weighted Average Land Value (per farmable acre) \$708 - \$123,280 \$35,320 \$5,512 - \$17,521 \$13,268 Market NOI (per farmable acre) \$230 - \$3,536 \$1,526 N/A N/A Market Capitalization Rate 3.30% - 5.30% 4.43% N/A N/A

-Note: Figures in the table above apply only to the farmland portion of our portfolio and exclude assumptions made relating to farm-related facilities (e.g., cooling facilities), and other structures on our properties (e.g., residential housing), as their aggregate value was considered to be insignificant in relation to that of the farmland.
+Note: Figures in the table above apply only to the farmland portion of our portfolio and exclude assumptions made related to water, farm-related facilities (e.g., cooling facilities), and other structures on our properties (e.g., residential housing).